tuanpmt/esp_mqtt/README.md

 	publish local $command_topic "off"
 ```

 Currently the interpreter is configured for a maximum of 10 variables, with a significant id length of 15.
 Some (additional) vars contain special status: $this_topic and $this_data are only defined in 'on topic' clauses and contain the current topic and its data. $this_gpio contains the state of the GPIO in an 'on gpio_interrupt' clause and $timestamp contains the current time of day in 'hh:mm:ss' format.

 In general, scripts have the following BNF:

 ```
 <statement> ::= on <event> do <action> |
-		config <param> <value> |
+		config <param> (<value> | @<num>) |
                 <statement> <statement>

 <event> ::= init |